ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        1. mkdir \~/Dev
        2. cd Dev    (this is where we will compile the packages PiTrac needs)
        3. See [https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html)
-       4. You can use the fully-automated script, though you might learn more if you follow the steps in the guide.
+       4. You can use the fully-automated script from the above webpage, though you might learn more if you follow the steps in the guide (which mirror the script).
-          1. The script in named OpenCV-4-10-0.sh and is available as described in the above URL.
+          1. The script is named OpenCV-4-10-0.sh and is available as described in the above URL.
           2. In the OpenCV-4-10-0.sh script, it’s useful for testing to change the following before running:
              1. INSTALL\_C\_EXAMPLES=ON
+             2. INSTALL\_PYTHON\_EXAMPLES=ON
+          3. In addition, if your Pi only has 4 GB or less, change the “-j4” to “-j 2” to prevent the compile process from consuming all the memory.
-          3. Run the script and review the output to make sure there were no errors.
+          4. Run the script and review the output to make sure there were no errors.
 The script takes quite a while to run on some Pi’s.
-       5. Ensure the script run the sudo make install step at the end after the script runs
+       5. Ensure the script runs the sudo make install step at the end after the script runs
 14. Install Boost (a set of utilities that PiTrac uses)
     1. Install the current version of the boost development environment
        1. sudo apt-get install libboost1.74-all